Saibot393/Rideable/README.md

 #### World:
 - Tokens rideable by default: to change if tokens are rideable by default
 - Tiles can be mounted[*v11 upwards*]: to enable tile mounting feature
+- Allow mount on enter: to activate the mount on enter feature in this world (*turn off to increase performance*)
 - Riding Height: to change the relative z-height of the riders
 - Mounting distance: to limit the distance from which a token can mount another token
 - Border to border distance: distance to change the way the distance for the above option is calculated